yazeedalrubyli/SDCND/Term1/Behavioral-Cloning/README.md

 ```

 ### Overfitting
-I used **Dropout** to prevent the model from overfitting and generalize better to other tracks and driving in reverse track.
+I used **Dropout** to prevent the model from overfitting and generalize better to other tracks and driving in reverse.

 ## How Camera and Steering Wheel Work
 Each image taken has its own steering wheel angle which will act as a result of the neural network.
 This image demonstrates the process.